getMeasurementsData

 frequencieskHz = 3×1

 Compute and display the power spectrum of a noisy sinusoidal input signal using the Spectrum Analyzer block.
-Measure the peaks, cursor placements, adjacent channel power ratio, distortion, and CCDF values in the spectrum by enabling these block configuration properties:
+Measure the cursor placements, adjacent channel power ratio, distortion, and peak values in the spectrum by enabling these block configuration properties:

 Open and Inspect the Model

 Filter a streaming noisy sinusoidal input signal using a Lowpass Filter block.
 The input signal consists of two sinusoidal tones: 1 kHz and 15 kHz.
-The noise is white Gaussian noise with zero mean and a variance of 0.05.
+The noise is white Gaussian noise with a mean of 0 and a variance of 0.05.
 The sampling frequency is 44.1 kHz.
-Open the model and inspect the various block settings.
+Open the model and inspect the parameter values in the blocks.

 model = 'spectrumanalyzer_measurements.slx';